-- 22. On March 11, 2020, the Governor of Arizona declared a Public Health Emergency related to the COIVD-19 pandemic. - 23.
-On March 15, 2020, the Governor of Arizona closed all public schools. - 24.
-On March 17, 2020, the Governor of Arizona declared that all gatherings of more than 10 people were discouraged.
+25. On March 11, 2020, the Governor of Arizona declared a Public Health Emergency related to the COVID-19 pandemic.

+26. On March 15, 2020, the Governor of Arizona, Doug Ducey, closed all public schools.

+27. On March 17, 2020, the Governor of Arizona declared that all gatherings of more than 10 people were discouraged.

-- 25. On April 1, 2020, the Governor of Arizona issued the closure of non-essential businesses, including businesses like the Plaintiff.
-This order was in effect until at least April 30, 2020. - 26.
-On April 29, 2020, the Governor of Arizona extended the closure until at least May 15, 2020. - 27.
-Plaintiff's business is unable to operate due to the stay-at-home orders for public safety issued by the Governor of Arizona and has submitted a claim to their insurance carrier related to such loss. - 28.
-Further, on April 10, 2020, President Trump seemed to support insurance coverage for business loss like that suffered by the Plaintiff:
+28. On April 1, 2020, the Governor Ducey, issued the closure of non-essential businesses, including retail stores like the Plaintiff.
+This order is scheduled to remain in effect until May 4, 2020.

+29. Plaintiff's business is unable to operate due to the stay-at-home orders for public safety issued by the Governor of Arizona and has submitted a claim to its insurance carrier related to such loss.

+30. Further, on April 10, 2020, President Trump seemed to support insurance coverage for business loss like that suffered by the Plaintiff: